 Other honorable mentions are Two Fat Cookies bakery and custom treats and The Original Popcorn House for, well, you know, gourmet sweet or savory popcorn.

-A complimentary breakfast is served onsite in the hotel’s Sky Light Lobby, steps from the well-appointed hotel gift and sundries shop.
-As with most businesses in Delray Beach, the Colony Hotel is pet-friendly.
+Start your day right with a complimentary breakfast served in the hotel’s stunning Sky Light Lobby, steps away from the well-stocked gift shop.
+Colony Hotel welcomes pets, just like many other businesses in Delray Beach.

 A Southeast Florida Gem